• Pay My Bill

 Other helpful tips

-RIPTA public bus service is available to Butler Hospital campus with drops off and picks up near the Sawyer Building.
+RIPTA public bus service is available to Butler Hospital campus with drops off and picks up in front of the Sawyer Building.
 For a bus schedule, visit ripta.com.
 Taxi services may also be directed to this location.
-Once on campus, ask drivers to follow signs to Parking Lot A. They may turn into the circular drive in front of Sawyer Building.
+Once on campus, ask drivers to follow signs to Parking Lot A. They may turn into the circular drive in front of Sawyer Building and drop you off at the entrance door.

 Butler Hospital is a smoke-free, tobacco-free campus.
 Smoking is not permitted, including e-cigarettes, in the buildings or on the grounds.
 If you smoke or use tobacco products, discuss this during your initial meeting as we do offer medications that may aid in smoking/tobacco cessation.